Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 Having completed this study unit

-• You are able to understand the importance of language and communication skills as part of his/her profession.
+· You are able to understand the importance of language and communication skills as part of your profession.

-• You are able to tell about his/her background, studies and work in Swedish and is capable of managing in work and business field related everyday situations.
+· You are able to describe your background, studies and work in Swedish and you are capable of managing in work and business field related everyday situations.

 Competences: Internationality and Multiculturalism Competence, Interaction and Communication Skills Competence